 Women’s hard ball cricket outdoor training is on Thursdays from 7-8pm with ECB level 2 qualified coaches Emma Boswell and John Patey running the sessions.

-Ladies Indoor Nets are Thursday evenings 7-8pm at the Gym at Lord Williams’s Upper School.
-(January 18th, 25th, February.
-1st, 8th, 22nd and March 1st).
-There is also a Sunday evening Adult nets sesssion 5-6pm, starting on February 4th and going through to April 15th, with the exception of Easter Day.
+Ladies Indoor Nets, in 2019, run from 5-6pm starting on February 10th and going through to April 14th.
 10 sessions in total.
 This is at the Lord Williams’s Lower School Sports Hall.
 Cost per session £3.